Darkymos/FAIL/README.md

 ## IDE Support

-IDE support for `Visual Studio` is in development.
-At least the `Textmate Grammars` can be reused for other IDEs e.g. `Visual Studio Code`, but analyzers and auto-completion can't be.
+IDE support for [Visual Studio](https://visualstudio.microsoft.com/) is in development.
+At least the [Textmate Grammars](https://markdown-all-in-one.github.io/docs/contributing/textmate-language-grammar.html#introduction) can be reused for other IDEs e.g. [Visual Studio Code](https://code.visualstudio.com/), but analyzers and auto-completion can't be.
 It has to be mentioned, that IDE support is at this point kind of a 'proof of concept' and not really advanced.
 To implement IDE support, every contribution is welcomed!